All Episodes

 They are blaming bad intel.

-We heard that bad intel was the responsible for the lack of discovery, weapons of mass destruction.
+We heard that bad intel was responsible for the lack of discovery, weapons, and mass destruction.

-And when that excuse was offered, who was in there ridiculing?
+And when that excuse was offered, who was in there ridiculing it?

 Well, I think it was Barack Obama.

-And then it was Hillary Clinton and John Kerry and all of the rest of the wizards of Smart in this unfortunate regime.
+And I think it's Hillary Clinton and John Kerry and all of the rest of the wizards of SMART in this unfortunate regime.

 But yes, they fixed this, I thought, with Panetta at the CIA.